Japanese Seaweed Salad (& 4 Delicious Pairings!)

 • 1 Tbsp sesame seeds

 1. Rinse the dried seaweed, add to a large bowl, and cover with cold water.
-Soak for about 10 minutes and allow it the seaweed to rehydrate and become tender.
+Soak for about 10 minutes and allow the seaweed to rehydrate and become tender.
 Drain the seaweed and gently squeeze out excess water.

 2. For the seaweed salad dressing, add vinegar, oil, soy sauce, sugar, and ginger juice to a small bowl.
 Mix until combined.